Pain and Suffering Compensation Attorneys Monmouth County, NJ

 Freehold Pain and Suffering Compensation Lawyers Discuss New Jersey Laws

 Pain and suffering statutes are primarily governed at the state level.
 While many states have a strict limit for what can be recovered from “non-economic damages”, New Jersey has no such limits.
 Non-economic refers to damages that are not a direct reimbursement or covering of known, quantifiable expenses.
 In practical terms, this means that there is no cap on the compensation our Freehold lawyers may be able to win for your pain and suffering.

 New Jersey is a comparative negligence state, meaning that fault is assigned as a percentage in personal injury claims.
 In terms of compensation for pain and suffering, this becomes relevant if the claimant is found to be partially at fault.
 For example, if the claimant is found to be 10% at fault for the injurious accident, they may only recover 90% of the awarded damages for pain and suffering, and so on.

 Contact our West Long Branch Personal Injury Attorneys Today

-The personal injuries attorneys of Chamlin, Rosen, Uliano & Witherington, have extensive experience finding full and fair compensation for the pain and suffering of our clients across local New Jersey towns including Long Branch, West Long Branch, Wall, Freehold, Red Bank, Eatontown, Ocean, Ocean County, and the greater Monmouth County area.
-If you or a loved on has been injured in an accident, we are here to protect your legal rights and fight to secure your family’s financial future.
+The personal injuries attorneys of Chamlin, Uliano & Walsh, have extensive experience finding full and fair compensation for the pain and suffering of our clients across local New Jersey towns including Long Branch, West Long Branch, Wall, Freehold, Red Bank, Eatontown, Ocean, Ocean County, and the greater Monmouth County area.
+If you or a loved one has been injured in an accident, we are here to protect your legal rights and fight to secure your family’s financial future.